HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 In September of 2019, [Google introduced attributes](https://webmasters.googleblog.com/2019/09/evolving-nofollow-new-ways-to-identify.html) that allow publishers to classify links as being sponsored or user generated content.
 These attributes are in addition to `rel=nofollow` which was previously [introduced in 2005](https://googleblog.blogspot.com/2005/01/preventing-comment-spam.html).
 The new attributes, `rel=ugc` and `rel=sponsored`, are meant to clarify or qualify the reason as to why these links are appearing on a given web page.

-Our review of pages indicates that 28.58% of home pages include `rel=nofollow` attributes on desktop and 30.74% on mobile.
+Our review of pages indicates that 28.58% of pages include `rel=nofollow` attributes on desktop and 30.74% on mobile.
 However, `rel=ugc` and `rel=sponsored` adoption is quite low with less than 0.3% of pages (about 20,000) having either.
 Since these attributes don't add any more value to a publisher than `rel=nofollow`, it is reasonable to expect that the rate of adoption will continue to be slow.

 {# TODO(analysts): This chart is unusual in that desktop/mobile are the x-axis values.
 Can you swap it to be like the other charts where nofollow, sponsored, and ugc are on the x-axis and there are two bars for each? #}
 {{ figure_markup(
   image="seo-nofollow-ugc-sponsored-attributes.png",
   alt="Percent of pages having rel=nofollow, rel=ugc, and rel=sponsored attributes.",
   caption="Percent of pages having `rel=nofollow`, `rel=ugc`, and `rel=sponsored` attributes.",
   description="Bar chart showing the usage (in percent) of `rel` attributes on desktop and mobile.
-Our review indicates that 28.58% of home pages feature `nofollow` attributes on their desktop versions and 30.74% on mobile.
+Our review indicates that 28.58% of pages feature `nofollow` attributes on their desktop versions and 30.74% on mobile.
 However, `ugc` and `sponsored` adoption is quite low with less than 0.3% pages featuring either. ", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vTeddX0_5hUvxpYkd-927hEBlIqzuQiFn5450F2gNc9RJ5K8Wy0ln3KKD-gPWAxJ5Lo3H_km4ljHQEt/pubchart?oid=1177251312&format=interactive", sheets_gid="1271677392", sql_file="pages_robots_txt_by_device_and_status.sql"